 Milk & Yogurt – Milk and plain yogurt are added for extra creaminess and to adjust the consistency.
 If you like the smoothie to be nice and thick, you can avoid adding milk.

-How to make Mango Kale Smoothie?
+How To Make Mango Kale Smoothie

-Separate the kale leaves from the stem and tear them into small pieces.
+Separate the kale leaves from the hard stems and tear the leaves into small pieces.
 We will need approximately 1 cup of packed leaves.

-- 1 cup kale leaves (cut into small pieces)
+- 1 cup (packed) kale leaves

 - ½ cup plain yogurt